 Creating the Union Jack:

-- Using an iron and board, sequentially attach the ribbons with fusible tape, starting with the diagonals.
+- Using an iron and board, sequentially attach the ribbons with fusible tape in layers, starting with the diagonals.
 See the collage above for step-by-step photos.

 - Place and fuse the narrow diagonal stripes.